JoeyTeng/E-STaR-2015/Thoughts.md

     - All high will lead to high amplitude, or, crash.
     - All low will lead to constant system.

+###Phenomenon
+- Plants will recover only after they are below 1, approach to 0.
+Maybe because same death rate and high Increasing rate[^2] of predator.

+[^2]: Increasing rate = Conversion Rate * Predation Efficiency.

 (28 Sep 2015 by Joey Teng)